 1. Simply Bar (27/30)

-The Simply Bar is tied for the best overall with 2 others, but since it doesn’t contain palm (and the other 2 do), I think it will appeal to more people and deserves to be listed first.
+The Simply Bar is tied for the top score overall with 2 other bars, but since it doesn’t contain palm (and the other 2 do), I think it will appeal to more people and deserves to be listed first.

 Here’s a quick glimpse at its score breakdown:

-- Protein content (10/10) – Exactly 40% of the total calories come from protein, this is very high a bar, only a few beat it (42.1% is the highest).
+- Protein content (10/10) – Exactly 40% of the total calories come from protein (mainly soy protein isolate) and it’s low in sugar.
+This is a very high protein content for a bar, only a few beat it (42.1% is the highest).

-- Cost per 10g of protein (8/10) – The bars are quite cheap, especially if you can find them at Costco.
+- Cost (8/10) – The bars are quite cheap, especially if you can find them at Costco.
 But since they have less protein than others, the cost per 10 grams isn’t perfect.

 2. Clif Builder’s Protein Bar (27/30)*